mattfishh/mattfishh/README.md

 - 👋 Hi, I’m @mattfishh, a recent computer science and business graduate currently working at Clearco, the world's largest ecommerce investment firm
-- 👀 I’m interested in growing startups, product management, and diving into big datasets
+- 👀 I’m interested in growing and funding ecommerce companies, product management, automation, and diving into big datasets
 - 🌱 I’m currently learning natural language processing to automate and improve sales email communication
 - 📫 How to reach me: shoot me a message on Twitter @mattfishh!